buqiyuan/node-module-alias/README.md

 ## Usage with Jest

-Unfortunately, `module-alias` itself would not work from Jest due to a custom behavior of Jest's `require`.
+Unfortunately, `node-module-alias` itself would not work from Jest due to a custom behavior of Jest's `require`.
 But you can use it's own aliasing mechanism instead.
 The configuration can be defined either in `package.json` or `jest.config.js`.
 The example below is for `package.json`:

 ```js
 "jest": {